 ‘Sundowner’.
 Erect growth to 5–7 ft. tall and wide, with leaves to 3 in. wide.
 Olive or bronzy green foliage has stripes of pinkish red (aging to cream) at or near edges and a fine red edge; leaf undersides are grayish green.

 ‘Sunset’.
 To 4–6 ft. tall and wide.
 Stiffly upright leaves have slightly arching tips; color is apricot to pink, striped with green.

 ‘Surfer’.
 To 2–4 ft. tall and wide.
 Maroon-bronze leaves have grayish green undersides and a narrow, gray-green central stripe.
 Foliage is stiff but arching and twisting.

 ‘Thumbelina’.
 Similar to ‘Jack Spratt’ but more upright growing and a little darker.

 ‘Tiny Tiger’ (‘Aurea Nana’).
-A miniature, reaching barely 1 ft. high and wide.
-Leaves areflushed pink in cool weather.‘Tony Tiger’ is a 2-ft. version.
+A miniature, reaching barely 1 ft. tall and wide.
+Leaves are flushed pink in cool weather.
+‘Tony Tiger’ is a 2-ft. version.